Z3r07rii5T/M5StickC-Nemo-ZT/README.md

 It is an experiment for learning and implementation, compile and update it under your own risk.
 NEMO by Z3r07rii5T is an ALPHA implementation for studying and learning purposes only.

-* Here follow the Official M5Stick-NEMO description
+* Here follow the Official M5Stick-NEMO description (https://github.com/n0xa/m5stick-nemo) | IG: @4x0nn
 * Firmware for high-tech pranks on M5Stack ESP32 Devices

 ## Name and Background